clux/kubecon2020/source/slides.md

 - the project really is the lynchpin that makes any generics possible
 - generates rust structures from openapi schemas, plus factoring out some of "the consistency" into a few traits that is then implemented for these structures
 - so huge shoutout to him. for what i believe is just his side project, i really cannot thank him enough
+- motivation a bit out of need - but also partly out of the call to action by bryan liles at kubecon barcelona

 ---
 ### k8s-openapi: Resource Trait